 Aaron Funk's output had slowed down somewhat by the early 2010s, with more EPs and releases by side projects than proper Venetian Snares albums.
 The year 2010 saw the release of Snares' My So-Called Life album (the first release on his Timesig imprint), as well as a 12" by Speed Dealer Moms, his acid-techno collaboration with Red Hot Chili Peppers guitarist John Frusciante.
 Venetian Snares' sole release in 2011 was the Cubist Reggae EP on Planet Mu.
 The self-released digital EP Affectionate appeared in 2012, as well as the Fool the Detector EP on Timesig and Last Step's Sleep album (reportedly created by Funk in his sleep) on Planet Mu.
 After an uncharacteristically silent 2013, 2014 brought My Love Is a Bulldozer, Venetian Snares' first full-length in four years, as well as the self-titled debut by Poemss, Funk's collaboration with Toronto-based singer Joanne Pollock.
-Snares' Your Face EP surfaced on Planet Mu in 2015. ~ John Bush & Paul Simpson
+Snares' Your Face EP surfaced on Planet Mu in 2015.
+Following its release, Funk announced that he was going through financial troubles; his fans responded ecstatically by purchasing downloads of his albums, and he offered his gratitude with a free digital album, Thank You for Your Consideration.
+The following year, Funk revived his Timesig imprint with his next proper full-length, Traditional Synthesizer Music, which was recorded entirely on a modular synthesizer system. ~ John Bush & Paul Simpson

 Track List: Your Face